The Blues Brothers (film): Home media

 The film was first released on LaserDisc in 1980.
 In 1983, it was released on CED, VHS and Betamax by MCA Home Video.
-It was then rereleased on VHS, Laserdisc, and Betamax in 1985 from MCA Home Video, and again in 1990 from MCA/Universal Home Video.
+It was then re-released on VHS, Laserdisc and Betamax in 1985 from MCA Home Video and again in 1990 from MCA/Universal Home Video.
 It was also released in a two-pack VHS box set with Animal House.

 When The Blues Brothers was first screened for a preview audience, a producer demanded that Landis cut 25 minutes.
 After trimming 15 minutes, it was released in theaters at 132 minutes.
-The original 148-minute length was restored for the "Collector's Edition" DVD and a Special Edition VHS and LaserDisc release in 1998.
+The original 148-minute length was restored for the collector's edition DVD and a special edition VHS and LaserDisc release in 1998.
 The DVD and Laserdisc versions included a 56-minute documentary, The Stories Behind the Making of The Blues Brothers.
-Produced and directed by JM Kenny (who also produced the "Collector's Edition" DVD of Animal House that year), it included interviews with Landis, Aykroyd, members of the Blues Brothers Band, producer Robert K. Weiss, editor George Folsey Jr., and others involved with the film.
+Produced and directed by JM Kenny (who also produced the collector's edition DVD of Animal House that year), it included interviews with Landis, Aykroyd, members of the Blues Brothers Band, producer Robert K. Weiss, editor George Folsey Jr. and others involved with the film.
 The DVD version also includes production photographs, the theatrical trailer, production notes, and cast and filmmaker bios.
-The 25th Anniversary DVD release in 2005 included both the theatrical cut and the extended version.
+The 25th anniversary DVD release in 2005 included both the theatrical cut and the extended version.

-The Blues Brothers was released on Blu-ray on July 26, 2011, with the same basic contents as the 25th Anniversary DVD.
+The Blues Brothers was released on Blu-ray on July 26, 2011, with the same basic contents as the 25th anniversary DVD.
 In a March 2011 interview with Ain't it Cool News, Landis said he had approved the Blu-ray's remastered transfer.
 On May 19, 2020, the movie was given a 4K UHD release in both digital and 4K Blu-ray; it has a new 4K remaster from the original theatrical negative, and the extended footage was remastered from the same archived print as well.